-The company has a limited environmental impact which mainly consists of the waste from products and transportation and driving in company cars and electricity consumption for the company's processing work, offices and warehouses.
+The company has a limited environmental impact which mainly consists of waste from products and transportation and driving in company cars and electricity consumption for the company's processing work, offices and warehouses.

-The company is working in a targeted manner to reduce its environmental impact from PVC waste, and here the company has a partnership with the organisation Wuppi which collects and disposes PVC in a sustainable fashion.
+The company is working in a targeted manner to reduce its environmental impact from PVC waste, and here the company has a partner-ship with the organisation Wuppi which collects and disposes PVC in a sustainable fashion.

-During 2021/22 RIAS introduced Green Concept which is an offer to customers who are not able to send their plastic scrap to recycling.
+During 2022/23 RIAS continued to introduce Green Concept which is an offer to customers who are unable to send their plastic scrap to recycling.
 RIAS collect the scrap and makes sure that it gets recycled.
-Since the introduction in April 2022 and until end September 2022 9 tons of scrap has been collected and delivered to recycling.
-This scrap would otherwise have been considered to be waste.
+During 2022/23 41 tons of scrap have been collected and delivered to recycling.
+This scrap would most likely otherwise have been considered to be waste.

 RIAS makes every effort to make environmental considerations an integral part of our activities.
 Our work with reducing climate emissions is focused on, but not limited to, energy, heating, behaviour and transport.
 The work with reducing our environmental impact is focused on, but not limited to, responsible purchasing, responsible packaging and waste management.
 Our goal is to reduce the negative climate and environmental consequences of our activities, and we expect the same from our suppliers.
 We are convinced that effective and systematic environmental initiatives create both environmental benefits and value for our stakeholders.

-Target:
+Target